Open-EO/FuseTS/docs/source/openeo.md

 # openEO

-openEO is an open API to express and execute (big) Earth observation algorithms and queries.
+openEO is an open API to express and execute (big) Earth Observation algorithms and queries.
 As a common API it allows connecting different kind of client technologies (Python, R, JavaScript, ...) with different computation back-ends in a simple and unified way.